antoniotejada/QtVTT/README.md

 - Token center label with initiative order
 - Shared and private handouts
 - Edit walls
+- Text editor for adventure script, with realtime table of contents, search, (some) markdown tag and keyboard shortcut formatting support, tables, and images.

 ### HTTP server
 - Visualize player's view with line of sight